d11e9/g3/README.md

             contract.storage[ msg.data[0] ] += 1
             contract.storage[ caller ] = returned

 Moves that return a `<message-hash>` that does not yet exist, do not update the users state.
+These `<message-hashes>` are assumed to reside on the contract being called, and it is assumed that within the context of the called contract the users state is correctly pointing to said `<message-hash>` but no state change has occured within the original node.

 ## How to